MinecraftForge/Documentation/docs/models/blockstates/forgeBlockstates.md

 Forge's Blockstates
 ===================

 Forge has its own blockstate json format to accommodate for modders needs.
 It introduces submodels, which allows you to build the final blockstate from different parts.
-You can build a models *normal* blockstate from multiple parts as well as create a complex variant depending on the blocks properties.

 !!!
 Attention